cjacks0413/comp20-cjackson/frogger/README.md

 game the player gets 10 points for each extra second.
 Frogger is animated to dead_frog.png any time it is hit by a car or water, goes off the edge of the game on a log, or misses home.
 A fly shows up at random times, and if the Frogger eats the fly, the player gets 200 points.

+An intro song also plays, looped, throughout the game.

 Collaboration: Sarah McDaniel, Trevor John, Jessie Serrino, Tara Kola